Architecture Overview

 agentId

-: Unique identifier enabling thread-specific operations
+: Unique identifier enabling thread-specific operationsparams

-: Persistent configuration data defining the agent's core capabilities and identity
+: Persistent configuration data defining the agent's core capabilities and identityagent.params = { name: "Market Analyst", instruction: "Provide financial market analysis and advice", privateKey: <encryptedPrivateKey>};

 runtimeParams